MichaelCurrin/react-deno-quickstart/docs/template-notes/limitations.md

 ### Namespace to support JSX syntax

-You can setup `declare namespace JSX` to avoid this error.
+You can setup `InstrinsicElements` and `declare namespace JSX` to avoid this error.
+See [InstrinsicElements](https://www.typescriptlang.org/docs/handbook/jsx.html#intrinsic-elements) in the TS docs around JSX.

-You do have to be **explicit** with the HTML tags you are using.
-Plus you'll have to add a Deno ignore line for the `any` parts.

 This approach is applied in this project - see [shim-jsx.ts](/src/shim-jsx.ts).
 This is imported in [App.tsx](/src/App.tsx).